 Services to book a restaurant table, generally with discount.
 These startups can specialize by focusing on unsold food, high-end restaurants, etc.

 Services to improve restaurant management.
 These startups help with the online presence, cash management, marketing, customer feedback, order taking, inventory management, traceability, recipes, etc.

 Startups enabling anyone to hire the services of a local chef to organise a dinner or cocktail party based on their tastes and budget.

 Startups helping restaurants for hiring additional staff for rush hours.
 These “go-between” platforms enable restaurants to expand their workforce with a few clicks by managing administrative procedures.

 Startups developing cooking robots to help or replace human tasks.
 This also includes 3D printers, automated kiosks and bartending robots.

 Coaching: startups answering the questions “is my food good for me?” and “what should I eat?”.
 These services target the final customer and help him to have a better view of his food purchases and intakes in order to reach his personal goals.

-Startups working genome or microbiota-based tests to establish the personalised nutritional needs of each customer.
+Startups working on genome or microbiota-based tests to establish the personalised nutritional needs of each customer.

-Startups that enable its customers to receive at home prepared meals from nearby restaurants, mostly through independent drivers.
+Startups enabling their customers to be delivered with prepared meals from nearby restaurants, mostly through independent drivers.

 Startups developing food delivery drones or robots.